Doc is a cowboy in every sense of the definition and imagination.

 Of course, his abilities with a revolver were an attribute to his acting career.“I was second in the nation in the two-gun quick-draw contest,” Hinck related.“I’ve done some mounted shooting and would like to again compete in those events.”

-Hinck also operates the Kansas Turkey Creek Outfitters with his dad, Jimmy Hinck.
-“We guide hunts for deer, turkey, waterfowl, even antelope, whatever season it is,” he
+Not that there’s much spare time, Hinck also operates the Kansas Turkey Creek Outfitters with his dad, Jimmy Hinck.
+“We guide hunts for deer, turkey, waterfowl, even antelope, whatever season it is,” he described.

 Looking toward expanding his rodeo and singing careers, Hinck remains optimistic for both.